theias/ias_package_shell/README.md

 # Installation

-## Check Out the Source
+For RedHat family systems, install the dependencies listed in ```ias-package-shell/RPM/specfile.spec```.

-The script should run just fine if you check it out, install the dependencies in rpm_specific (rpm systems), or deb_control (deb systems) and run it.
+For Debian faimly systems, install the dependencies listed in ```ias-package-shell/DEBIAN/control```.

 ## Building a Package